CodeYourFuture/syllabus-archive/README.md

 We’ll complement the training with workshops on modern software methodologies and job interview practices, etc.

 <!--
 For the version that is being taught in our first London class, please check [Syllabus-book](https://codeyourfuture.github.io/syllabus-book/)
 -->

+# Contributing

+Please read our [Contributing](CONTRIBUTING.md) guide to get started with how you can contribute to the CYF syllabus, or the projects we have for our students.

+# Getting involved

+Do you want to get involved? we are looking for:

+- Lead Mentors (in London, Glasgow and Manchester)
+- Fun projects and workshops for learning Javascript
+- PR Reviewers for student homeworks
+- Other volunteers

+Please send an email to contact at codeyourfuture.io to get involved!